 You are starting a new chapter of your life.
 The future chapters are up to you.
 A romance, love story, thriller, or horror story; it’s your choice.
 Set goals, develop an action plan, and follow through with it.
 This will set you up for success.

 If you feel that you need more help, you may be a candidate for a life coach, or consider short term counseling with a therapist experienced with divorce.

 Remember that your children will be impacted by everything that you do and the attitudes that you have.
+Practicing self-care during a divorce can help you bring them positive energy.
 You are still going to have a wonderful and fulfilling life; believe in yourself and build a great life.